microsoft/pxt-calliope/docs/courses/csintro/booleans/activity.md

 ```

 Try it out!
-Have the students play a few more rounds of the Double Coin Flip using their new Micro:bit Double Coin Flipper!
+Have the students play a few more rounds of the Double Coin Flip using their new micro:bit Double Coin Flipper!

 ## Boolean operator NOT in a Loop